gruntjs/grunt-docs/grunt.config.md

 ```

 ### grunt.config.getRaw
-Get a value from the project's grunt configuration.
+Get a raw value from the project's grunt configuration, without processing `<% %>` template strings.
 If `prop` is specified, that property's value is returned, or `null` if that property is not defined.
 If `prop` isn't specified, a copy of the entire config object is returned.

 ```js
 grunt.config.getRaw([prop])
 ```

-Note that any specified `<% %>` template strings will NOT be processed when config data is retrieved via this method.

 ### grunt.config.set
 Set a value into the project's grunt configuration.